mkreitze/libFBCAGen/README.md

 A file named test appears in the same folder testCode.py is.

 **colourConvert**
-This is a simple switch function that returns a rgb tuple given an integer.
+This is a simple switch function that returns a RGB tuple given an integer.
 The integer expected to be inputted in the state of a cell.
 For most applications, the first state is considered 'white space' in function of level-map generation, therefore changing this colour may yield nonsensical maps.
 ```python
 ### Input: state (as an int)
 ### Output: RGB touple